-The Board is continuing to review its Board Skills Matrix to ensure the Board has the skills needed, on a forward looking basis, to address the existing and emerging combined business, especially in light of the recent IT Vision acquisition.
+The Board is continuing to review its Board Skills Matrix to ensure the Board has the skills needed, on a forward-looking basis, to address the existing and emerging combined business, especially in light of the recent IT Vision acquisition.

-The Board has recently undertaken a Board performance evaluation process in respect of FY23.
+The Board undertook a Board performance evaluation process during FY24.